Kamal-M-Ali/TravelBot/README.md

 3. The bug/challenge that took me the longest to fix was: Why were my travel reports being generated (w/o errors in AWS) but I was seeing nothing in iMessage?
 Initially, I thought I was hitting a SMS character limit.
 I eventually narrowed it down to the word "visa."
 For some reason, whenever I included that word in the text messages everything would break.
 So that's why the bot says "wisa" instead.

 ## Accomplishments that I'm proud of
 This is my first time attending a hackathon, and I also decided to do a solo project.
-Managing my time was difficult, but I'm quite happy with how well it turned out, all things considered.
+Managing my time was difficult, but I'm really happy with how well it turned out, all things considered.

 ## What I learned
 I learned a lot about various different AWS services, and I now have a better understanding of how chat support bots are implemented by various companies.